 Her works and commissions are part of private collections across the world.
 Her public art commissions include murals and frescos in Istanbul and Pamporovo, as well as illustrations of a children’s book commissioned by Zhar Publishing House, Sofia.

 Diana was the Senior Conservator at the Regional Museum of History, Smolyan and most recently the Volunteer Conservator at St Cecilia’s Hall Music Museum, Edinburgh while undertaking a Pathway Accreditation at ICON (International Institute of Conservation).

-Additionally, she has a wealth of experience as Set Designer and Art Director for international film and TV series productions at Bulgarian National Television and Film Studios including the BBC production Roman Mysteries.
+Additionally, she has a wealth of experience as Set Designer and Scenic Painter for international film and TV series productions at Bulgarian National Television and Film Studios including the BBC production Roman Mysteries.

 1997 – 2003: National Academy of Arts, Sofia, Bulgaria